mbekkomo/nix/README.md

  - HP 240 G5 Notebook: `HP-240-G5-Notebook-PC`

 The branch name is based on output of `sed 's| |-|g' /sys/devices/virtual/dmi/id/product_name` or if Android (nix-on-droid), `adb shell getprop ro.product.vendor.model`.

+If you only here for the dotfiles, it's in `dotfiles` branch.